Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Introduction

 A natural framework is the \emph{hidden Markov model} (HMM), with latent states evolving via a Markov transition and observations conditionally independent given those states \citep{cappe2005springer}.
 Classical cases admit exact filters---Kalman, Baum--Welch, Wonham \citep{kalman1960, baum1966statistical, wonham1965applications}---and later work extends to certain diffusions \citep{chaleyat2006computable, chaleyat2009filtering, papas_ruggiero}.
 In more complex settings, inference typically relies on sequential Monte Carlo (SMC) \citep{chopin2020introduction}.

-Here we address a more complex setting: the signal is infinite-dimensional and nonparametric, while observations are combinatorial objects that do not directly index latent components.
+Here we address a more challenging scenario: the unobserved process $X(t)$ is an \emph{infinite-dimensional} vector of probabilities representing latent type frequencies.
+The observations $Y(t_k)$, however, are \emph{unlabelled partitions}: they describe how a sample drawn from $X(t_k)$ is clustered, but do not retain information about which probability component of $X(t_k)$ corresponds to each observed group.
 The inferential goal is to compute filtering distributions \(p(x_{t_k} | y_{t_0},\ldots,y_{t_k})\) and related smoothing or predictive laws, which requires structural and computational tools beyond those available for classical HMMs.

 Prior work on infinite-dimensional HMMs includes discrete-time models based on Dirichlet and Pitman--Yor processes \citep{beal2001infinite, gael2008infinite, chatzis2010infinite, caron2017generalized} and filters for Fleming--Viot diffusions \citep{papaspiliopoulos2016conjugacy, ascolani2023smoothing}.
 Here we pursue a continuous-time formulation with latent dynamics given by a two-parameter Poisson--Dirichlet (PD) diffusion \citep{petrov2009, walker2009countable, feng2010some}.
 This class, which arises in coalescent theory and population genetics \citep{costantini2017wright, griffiths2024dual}, captures power-law clustering but remains largely unexplored in the context of Bayesian nonparametrics.